ArnaudBrousseau/x61.fr/data/notes/html5devconf2013.md

 - what is a closure? why is it useful?
 - what is event delegation?
 Bubbling?
 - what is the box model
-- how can you seep up page load?
+- how can you speed up page load?
 - what are some values for the css position property? how do they work?

 More like this: https://github.com/darcyclarke/Front-end-Developer-Interview-Questions